Checking HBM Torque Sensors Using the Shunt Signal and the Zero Point

 The only way to be absolutely sure is by having it checked and calibrated in a DakkS (German Calibration Service)-accredited calibration laboratory, eg at HBM.
 In most cases, however, getting a quick assessment for less critical measurements is required.

 This technical article provides users with practical tips for checking torque sensors using the shunt signal and the zero point as explained using the example of the T40B torque sensor.
 With respect to the center frequency, the statements apply mutatis mutandis to all measurement sensors.
 Settings for downstream electronics have not been taken into account and need to be considered separately.

 All HBM torque sensors with contactless measurement signal transmission (e.g. T40B, T12) have a shunt signal .
 It is approximately 50% of the nominal (rated) measuring range and is an absolute value (eg N•m) specified on the type plate and in the manufacturing certificate.

-When this shunt signal is used for checking a torque flange, actual shunting is carried out on the rotor of the measure-ment shaft.
+When this shunt signal is used for checking a torque sensor, actual shunting is carried out on the rotor of the measurement shaft.
 This means that a fixed resistor is electronically connected in parallel to a bridge arm of the Wheatstone Bridge circuit.
 The resulting bridge unbalance value is converted to the shunt signal specified on the type plate using the data resulting from the mechanical calibration on our accredited calibration machine (see fig. 1).
 In general, the resulting values are "non-uniform" and the shunt signals differ from transducer to transducer.

 The shunt signal serves two purposes: